nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-1_learn_about-capstone-basics/p2_sample-cases-for-data-professional/s1_v_best-in-class.md

 - Make sure your case study answers the questions being asked
 - Make sure that you're communicateing the steps you've taken and the assumptions you've made
 - The best portfolio area personal, unique, and simple
+- Make sure that your portfolio is relevant and presentable

 ## My wrapped keypoints